So You Think We Are Overly Cautious? Nope. Here’s One Reason Why

 - If you find a stray or opt to take a dog in from a rescue or shelter (which we highly encourage) you should plan to isolate that dog for a minimum of a week to 10 days, get it fully tested and get it fully vaccinated against all possible illnesses as noted above.

 - You also should insure you do a comprehensive fecal test, making sure to test for all ova & parasites including giardia.
-Just having a dog dewormed does not mean that all parasites have been eradicated.
-Most rescues will deworm a dog by default but they never do a follow-up test to insure that all parasites have been eradicated.
+Just having a dog dewormed does not mean all parasites have been eradicated.
+Most rescues will deworm a dog by default but rarely do a follow-up test to insure all parasites have been eradicated.